Sign up now for a

 The very thought of another man touching her there made her ill as she watched the unholy blood mix with pure soapy water.

 The rest of the weekend she stayed on the sofa under a quilt trying to read.
 Actually she was reliving the scene over and over.
 She told no one.
-She dropped out of school, took a secretarial job and contributed to her parents' house by paying rent.
-She walked, talked, and lived in shame.
+When her mother returned she assumed Grace was ill.

-"No one needs to know," they said.
+"No one needs to know," her parents said.

-This vile secret resulted in the birth of an angel, her lovely daughter, Katie.
+In London there were Nurse Midwives that lived with the nuns.
+They were wonderful young women that charged only what you could pay.
 How could a beautiful miracle have come from such a evil act?
-Katie was surely a gift from God.
-She knew that God had heard her prayers and given her another chance.
-Grace felt cleansed.
+Katie was a gift from God.
+Grace knew that God had heard her prayers and given her another chance.
+Grace now felt cleansed.

 Her parents sent back all her mail and pictures of Katie unopened.
 She could almost understand the shunning of a daughter but to show no caring or interest in their grandchild was hard to imagine.
 She would never subject Katie to that.
 Better she not know she has grandparents and a father.
 She would not let them damage her little soul with feelings of unworthiness and shame.